Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 However, some people want to have a dog that’s incredibly capable and uses all of its potential.
 People who want to put their dog in shows will probably want to go through Schutzhund training because it helps ensure that their dog will be able to compete properly with others.

 Family dogs can benefit, but it is certainly not necessary.
 However, if you have young children and are thinking about getting a German Shepherd, you will probably want to get one that is already accustomed to children.
 Getting one that has gone through this training usually ensures this, if you don't pressure your dog.

 Finding a Club

-If you have decided that Schutzhund sounds right for you, then the next thing that you want to do is find a place that you can get the training done.
+If you have decided that German Shepherd Schutzhund training sounds right for you, then the next thing that you want to do is find a place where you can get the training done.
 There is probably a training center somewhere near you if you live in a large city.
 Many smaller cities and towns have outlets as well, and you can talk to a breeder if you need more information.

 It’s a good idea to look around to find one that suits you and your dog, as well as your schedule.
 You can do some research and find out the reviews done on the club so you can be sure that you’re going to be getting quality training.

 Remember, each Schutzhund club is different.
 Not only do they differ in the things that they teach, but they differ in the way that they go about it and the environment.
 Getting your dog trained isn’t the only important thing here.
 You want to make sure that they are comfortable and happy.
 A very small number of people are extreme and sometimes "violent" in their training methods—avoid these types.

 Training takes quite a while, so if you’re going to join a club you should expect to be with them for a few years.
 If you have not already purchased your dog, then it’s also a good idea to get to know the people involved.
 This will help you gain a better understanding of what’s going to be involved.